asherk7/NFL-Record-Predictor/README.md

 ## Data Cleaning
 After scraping the data, I cleaned it so it would be easily usable for the model.
 The following changes were made:
-* Sorted each CSV file by team name alphabetical order
+* Sorted each CSV file by team name in alphabetical order
 * Changed the names of some teams so that it matched with all files

 ## Model Building